📞 Speak with someone today: 423-202-3008

 How We Treat Opioid Use Disorder

-Our treatment combines medical care, counseling, and ongoing support — all in an outpatient setting so you can continue your life while you recover.
+Our approach combines FDA-approved medications with counseling and ongoing support — all in an outpatient setting so you can rebuild your life while you recover.

 1